DataDog/documentation/content/en/infrastructure/resource_catalog/_index.md

 ## Setup

 By default, all hosts are automatically monitored by the Datadog Agent.
-For cloud resources to appear in the Resource Catalog, enable resource collection from the [Resource Catalog][2] setup page.
+For cloud resources to appear in the Resource Catalog, enable resource collection from the [Resource Catalog][5] setup page.
 To gain insights into your security risks, enable [Cloud Security Management][1] for each cloud account.

 **Note**: Enabling Cloud Security Management automatically enables resource collection for the Resource Catalog Inventory tab.
-Enabling resource collection for the resource catalog does not enable the CSM product.
+Enabling resource collection for the resource catalog does _not_ enable the CSM product.

 The Resource Catalog is useful for: